tenebris-tech/ZTBeacon/README.md

 server handling the tunnel.
 This will prevent off-network access to the beacon.

 See `ztbeacon -help` for additional command line options.

-ztbeacon.service is an example service file for Linux users.

-# Building
-To build ZTBeacon, clone the repo, enter the directory, and type "go build"

-We recommend using the latest version of Go, available at https://go.dev/dl/